 ABR is proud to present the ABR Elizabeth Jolley Short Story Prize (established in 2010 and now worth $12,500) and to publish the shortlisted stories in the magazine.
 ABR also publishes new short stories on our website as part of 'ABR Fiction'.
 Some of these stories also appear in the print magazine.
 You can read short stories previously published in the magazine here.

-ABR welcomes submissions to ABR Fiction from short story writers.
-Stories can be any length (although our preference is for stories of between 2,000 and 5,000 words) and they should not have been previously published.
+ABR welcomes new and unpublished short story submissions to ABR Fiction.
+Stories can be any length (although our preference is for stories of between 2,000 and 5,000 words).
 Simultaneous submissions are fine but please notify us if your story is accepted elsewhere.
 Our minimum payment for a short story is $400 (if the story appears on the website only) and $500 (if the story also appears in the print magazine).